danieljwait/e2ee-messenger/Writeup/README.md

 I will consider using this tried and tested UI format for my solutions; since if users are used to it from other platforms, it will make using my solutions even easier and more natural for them.

-Another form of IRC client is one which is integrated into another program: Opera had a client attached to Opera Mail and Firefox had a client called ChatZilla.
+Another form of IRC client is integrated into another program: Opera had a client attached to Opera Mail and Firefox had a client called ChatZilla.
 These differ from those mentioned at the start of the research as these lack the abstraction layer found in these modern integrated use cases and offered users the full IRC experience.
-IRC being used as an add-on to an existing program is testament to IRC being a lightweight protocol with not many needs besides a socket to run off.
+IRC being used as an add-on to an existing program is a testament to IRC being a lightweight protocol with not many needs besides a socket to run off.

 In my solution, I will also be trying to create a lightweight protocol that only requires a single socket as it is a requirement from my stakeholders for my solution to be lightweight.